The Happiest Millionaire: Development

-In the early 1960s, Walt Disney acquired the rights to the play, but he had no intent of making it into a musical at first.
-After the box-office success of Mary Poppins, My Fair Lady and The Sound of Music, the first of which he had produced, the film's original producer Bill Walsh decided to make the film into a musical, but Disney reassigned him to Blackbeard's Ghost, replacing him with Bill Anderson.
+Walt Disney acquired the rights to the play in the early 1960s, without any intent of making it into a musical.
+After the box-office success of Mary Poppins, My Fair Lady, and The Sound of Music, producer Bill Walsh decided to adapt Millionaire into a musical; Disney then reassigned him to Blackbeard's Ghost, replacing him with Bill Anderson.

-The Sherman Brothers, who wrote the film's music, wanted Rex Harrison for the lead role, but Disney insisted on Fred MacMurray.
-Regardless, Harrison would not have been available, as he was shooting Doctor Dolittle for 20th Century Fox.
+Film composers the Sherman Brothers wanted Rex Harrison for the lead role, but Disney insisted on Fred MacMurray.
+(Regardless, Harrison was unavailable, shooting Doctor Dolittle for 20th Century Fox.)

 In January 1966, a key role went to Tommy Steele, who had achieved success on Broadway in Half a Sixpence.
 Lesley Ann Warren, whom Disney had seen in the 1965 CBS television production of Rodgers and Hammerstein's Cinderella, made her screen debut in the film.
 She also met future husband Jon Peters during the film's production.
 The role of MacMurray's wife went to Greer Garson, who called the film "... a delightful Life with Father type picture.
 I don't have much to do but I love working with Fred MacMurray."